ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 ### Asynchronous replication instance {#async-replication-instance}

-**Asynchronous replication instance** is a named entity that stores [asynchronous replication](async-replication.md) settings (connection properties, a list of replication objects, etc).
+**Asynchronous replication instance** is a named entity that stores [asynchronous replication](async-replication.md) settings (connection properties, a list of replicated objects, etc).
 You can also use it to get the status of asynchronous replication: [initial synchronization process](async-replication.md#initial-scan), [replication lag](async-replication.md#replication-of-changes), [errors](async-replication.md#error-handling), etc.

 #### Replicated object {#replicated-object}